 These two title bars have two rather distinct functions and controls, for the outer title bar is controlled in a fashion similar to that which is used on operating systems such as Windows wherein you are required to push the left mouse button to activate their functions.
-Yet the inner title bars depart from this control scheme quite significantly - and wherefore this has been done eludes me greatly -, for one is required to make use of all available mouse buttons; indeed, using the middle mouse button is a frequent occurrence in Inferno.
+Yet the inner title bars depart from this control scheme quite significantly - and wherefore this has been done eludes me greatly -, for one is required to make is of all available mouse buttons; indeed, using the middle mouse button is a frequent occurence in Inferno.
+I belive it pertinent, though, to commence by studying the individual parts of the inner title bars prior to my explanation of their controls - for how may one control something one knows but little knowledge of?